thehansong/messaging-service/README.md

 For the backend, Express.js was used because of its lightweight nature and suitability for handling REST APIs in this project scope.

-Since this is a relatively simple prototype, I went with in-memory storage for now—it keeps things fast and straightforward.
+Since this is a relatively simple prototype, I went with in-memory storage for now as it keeps things fast and straightforward.
 In a production environment, this would likely be swapped for a proper database.

 I also implemented rate limiting, ensuring that requests are throttled appropriately.